ikmb/esga/docs/recommendations.md

 ## Assembly pre-processing and quality

 Your assembly should ideally be very contiguous (scaffold N50 > 1MB), else the run time will be quite long and genes are more likely to be fragmented and mis-annotated.
-Make sure that the scaffold names do not contain "weird" special characters (like colons, semicolons, etc).
+Make sure that the scaffold names do not contain "weird" special characters (like colons, semicolons, etc) and are not longer than 50 characters.
 Ideally, a scaffold should be named ">scaffold1", not "scaffold:1 cov129X-blabla".
 In addition, public databases tend to not like assemblies that contain leading or trailing Ns in their scaffolds - so consider removing those if they exist and you plan on submitting your data to e.g. GenBank.
 Otherwise it will be quite painful to do this later and re-compute all feature coordinates.

 Finally, if your assembly contains the *mitchondrial genome* (or any other organelle), you should consider removing it.
 ESGA will not correctly deal with organellar genomes due to differences in the genetic code used.